-This energetic San Antonio garage band formed in 1965 as the Monarchs, with original members Charlie Eddleman (guitar, vocals), Myles Wells (guitar), Wayne Gustafson (rhythm guitar), Dale Watson (bass) and Bob Tunmer (drums).
-It wasn't long after however that they renamed themselves the Chayns due to Tumner wearing a chain down his boot leg and Wells' first name having a "y" in it versus as "i" - a play on words to mimic The Beatles.
+This energetic San Antonio garage band formed in 1965 as the Monarchs, with original members Charlie Eddleman (guitar, vocals), Myles Wells (guitar), Wayne Gustafson (rhythm guitar), Dale Watson (bass) and Robert Tunmer aka Bob Turner (drums).
+It wasn't long after however that they renamed themselves the Chayns due to Tunmer wearing a chain down his boot leg and Wells' first name having a "y" in it versus an "i" - a play on words to mimic The Beatles moniker.
 To go with the new name, they followed Tunmer’s lead and soon all started wearing Beatle boots draped with chains, and also played through glittery upholstered amps.
-As the Chayns, they won the local Battles of the Bands several times and performed on bills with the the Standells, Music Machine, and 13th Floor Elevators.
+As the Chayns, they won various local "Battle of the Bands" contests several times and performed on bills with the the Standells, Music Machine, and 13th Floor Elevators.

 Artist information sources include: The book, 'Fuzz, Acid, and Flowers Revisited' by Vernon Joynson.